billkarsh/SpikeGLX/Markdown/UserManual.md

 SpikeGLX supports multiple concurrent data streams that you can enable independently each time you run:

-* `imec0`: Imec probe-0 data operating over PXIe.
+* `imec0`: Imec probe-0 data operating over PXIe or USB.
-* `imec1`: Imec probe-1 data operating over PXIe.
+* `imec1`: Imec probe-1 data operating over PXIe or USB.
 * ... : And so on.
-Each PXIe base station supports up to 4 probes.
+Up to 4 probes per PXIe module, 2 probes per USB Onebox.
 * `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.

 Imec probes currently read out 384 channels of neural data and have 8 bits